 From a manufacturer perspective, it’s a major error when your package is missing one of the documentation pieces or sets referenced in your design files.
 An incomplete production documentation will most likely delay your project due to the time wasted clarifying and mitigating the issue.
 So here is the list of the output file categories you need to be familiar with:

 Not only should your production documentation package be complete, but one must keep in mind that your manufacturer requires that your package come in a format that is generally accepted by the PCB industry.

 The most popular file formats accepted for PCB designs are: Gerber (either the standard RS-274-D or extended RS-274X), ODB++, and Excellon.
 The good news is most of the CAD systems can generate or export your design data in one of these formats.
 And it’s always a good idea to confirm with your manufacturer exactly what manufacturing files they require and in what format before sending them anything.
 However, one thing for sure to avoid, although there are exceptions, is sending your design to the manufacturer in your internal CAD format.
-This single file format is often not readable and can’t be used to manufacture your board.
+This single file format is often not readable and can’t be used to manufacture your printed circuit board.